T

 landmark

-One of the oldest universities in Eastern Europe, Vilnius University is a complex of beautiful courtyards, historic buildings, and churches.
-Explore its stunning architecture and serene atmosphere.
+One of the oldest universities in Eastern Europe, its complex is a maze of beautiful courtyards, historic chapels, and stunning architecture.
+The library and bell tower are highlights.

 • Consider a guided tour to fully appreciate its history and hidden gems.